apmcleod/met-align/README.md

 # Metrical Alignment

 ## Project Overview
 This is a model for meter detection and alignment from live performance MIDI data.
+Example corpora are found in the `corpora` directory, [anacrusis files](#Anacrusis-Files) are found in the `anacrusis` directory, and pre-trained grammars are found in the `grammars` directory.

 ## Documentation
 This document contains some basic examples and a general overview of how to use